-We offer a variety of Rhonda Allison peels to target your unique skin concerns.
+We offer a variety of targeted peels to address more serious skin concerns.
 These peels feature pure, high-grade ingredients such as glycolic acid, derived from sugar cane, and salicylic acid, which is extracted from willow bark.
 Fruit enzymes are also used in conjunction with acids to treat many skin conditions such as hyperpigmentation, acne, sun damage and photo aging.
 They accomplish this by:

 - Removing build-up of dead skin cells